RobinHoutevelts/lando/MAC.md

-sudo brew services restart php sudo brew services restart php@7.2 sudo brew services restart php@7.1
+sudo brew services restart php sudo brew services restart php@7.2 sudo brew services restart php@7.1 sudo brew services restart php@7.0
 ```

 ## Errors:

-- php@7.1 doesn't exist anymore in brew
+- php@7.x doesn't exist anymore in brew

 ye..
 That means it's EOL.
 You should just ignore it then.
-But make sure to change `minSupportedPhpVersion` to `72` then in `plugins/lando-services/services/nginx/builder.js` and create a new build.
+But make sure to change `minSupportedPhpVersion` to `7x` then in `plugins/lando-services/services/nginx/builder.js` and create a new build.

 You'll fall back to the slower lando version.

 # Caveats